telefonicaid/fiware-cygnus/cygnus-ngsi/README.md

 Or you can connect a real NGSI source such as [Orion Context Broker](https://github.com/telefonicaid/fiware-orion).
 Please, check the [User and Programmer Guide](../doc/cygnus-ngsi/user_and_programmer_guide/connecting_orion.md) for further details.

+Support for NGSIv2 notifications it's added from version above 1.17.0.
+For this pourpose it's been added a new dir [/NGSIv2](./resources/ngsi-examples/NGSIv2) wich contans script files in order to emulate som NGSIv2 notification types.

 [Top](#top)

 ### <a name="section2.7"></a>Management API overview